GiulsLu/OT-gradients/README.md

 One method leverages the analytic form of the gradient [4], [5], obtained through the Implicit Function Theorem; the linear system is solved using Cholesky factorization.

-The other method uses Automatic Differentiation of Sinkhorn algorithm [3] : we included the function for convenience, to provide an 'easy-to-play' timing test but we do not claim _any novelty_ in the algorithm.
+The other method uses Automatic Differentiation of Sinkhorn algorithm, proposed in [3].

-## Getting Started

-### Prerequisites
+### Dependencies

-To run the codes and use the functions in this respository you will need to install Python Optimal Transport Library first (https://github.com/rflamary/POT).
+To run the codes and use the functions in this respository you will need to install:

+Python Optimal Transport Library (https://github.com/rflamary/POT)

+PyTorch

 ## Running the tests
-- File run_regimes.py contains a code that automatically runs time and accuracy experiments with pre-set choices of parameters and outputs plots with the performance.
+- File run_test.py contains a code that automatically runs time and accuracy experiments with pre-set choices of parameters and outputs plots with the performance.
 Pre-set parameters are the following: n = dimension of one histogram m = dimension of the other histogram nr_seeds = number of different seeds on which the experiment is run